grafana/tempo/docs/sources/tempo/configuration/sidecar-proxy.md

 ## Metrics-generator proxy

-It is not possible to customize the lifecycler port in the metrics-generator in the Tempo 2.1, but the setting is added in this PR: https://github.com/grafana/tempo/pull/2399.
+It is not possible to customize the lifecycler port in the metrics-generator in Tempo 2.1, but the setting is added in this PR: https://github.com/grafana/tempo/pull/2399.